Bytez-com/docs/javascript/readme.md

 ## List Available Models

-Lists the currently available models, and provides basic information about each one, such as RAM required
+Lists the currently available models, and provides basic information about each one, such as the RAM required to run an instance.

 ```js
 import Bytez from "bytez.js";